AbstractionsLab/c5dec/docs/manual/pm.md

 ![C5-DEC CAD OpenProject time report reformatting](./_figures/c5dec-openproject-time-report-converter.png)

-Also, note that the algorithm can generate starte and end timestamps and store them in the output file.
+Also, note that the algorithm can generate start and end timestamps and store them in the output file.
 To make use of this feature, the user would have to enter the start time (enclosed in curly braces) in the Comment field of the time logging pop-up window of OpenProject, e.g., for an input "\{14:00\}" and a logged duration of 1 hour, the converter will populate the start time field with "14:00" and the end time filed with "15:00".

 ### Auxiliary configuration files